Liwa Zainabiyoun: Losses of volunteer fighters

 An estimated 70 fighters were killed between November 2014 and March 2016.

 On the 10th November 2016, funeral ceremonies were held in Qom, Iran, for 9 Zainabiyoun fighters who were killed in Aleppo.

 During the Aleppo offensive (November–December 2016), 10 Zainabiyoun fighters had been killed and many more had been wounded.

 In February 2018, the brigade was involved in the Battle of Khasham along with Russian Wagner Group and Interbrigades against the US special forces and the US-backed Syrian Democratic Forces and lost many fighters.

-It has been reported that more than 1,000 Iran-backed fighters from Zainebiyoun, Fatemiyoun, Hezbollah, and from other Iran-backed Shia groups had been killed from 2011 to 2016.
+It has been reported that more than 1,000 Iran-backed fighters from Zainabiyoun, Fatemiyoun, Hezbollah, and from other Iran-backed Shia groups had been killed from 2011 to 2016.
 This estimate rose to roughly 2,400 in 2018.